-Our picks for the top streaming services differ in significant ways.
-Yes, many offer exclusive original programming, but only one has live streaming TV programming and only a couple came free with another purchase.
+That being said, the best streaming services differ in significant ways.
+Yes, many offer exclusive original programming, but only two offer live streaming TV programming so you can get your sports fix.
 The best part (at least for your budget) is that each is sold in month-to-month subscriptions, so you can save some cash when one isn't bringing the hits — making them all viable cable alternatives.

 These services are just one half of the streaming landscape, though, as the cable box is apparently meeting its demise as we type.
 In its place come the best streaming devices, which include Rokus and Chromecasts, which help you get these services on your TV.

 And by testing these services and devices side-by-side, we figure out the best way to build the ultimate streaming setup with the best selection of content and live channels.

 What are the best streaming services?